mangabe16/lexos/doc_src/docs/user_guide/the_document_term_matrix.md

 ]
 ```

-!!! note
+!!! note "Developer's Note"
-    Lexos uses Textacy's `[Vectorizer](https://textacy.readthedocs.io/en/latest/api_reference/representations.html#textacy.representations.vectorizers.Vectorizer)` is the default vectorizer.
+    Lexos uses Textacy's <a href="https://textacy.readthedocs.io/en/latest/api_reference/representations.html#textacy.representations.vectorizers.Vectorizer" target="_blank">Vectorizer</a> as the default vectorizer.
 It is possible to use Textacy directly to produce a DTM.
 For instance, the following method will produce a a DTM containing the raw term counts for each document.

     ```python
     from textacy.representations.vectorizers import Vectorizer